dnsosebee/garden/src/content/docs/human-programming/index.md

 I believe human-programming systems could be very effective for use by AI systems.
 We can think of an LLM as an AI task-completion engine, devoid of intrinsic executive-functioning ability.
 A well-constructed human-programming system could provide the executive functioning and reasoning capabilities necessary to allow an AI system to better accomplish difficult objectives.

+I've started a research project [amps.run](https://amps.run) to explore this intersection.

 </div>

 ### Ethics of advancing AI agent capabilities